beyond-code-github/LinqToQuerystring/README.md

 Linq to Querystring is an expression parser for .NET that aims to provide a lightweight subset of the OData URI Specification.

-As of v0.5.5 the core library now targets .net 3.5 as well as 4.0.
-Beware however that this is largely untested in a real-world scenario... if you use it in this version please let me know how it goes.
+As of v0.5.5 the core library now targets .net 3.5 and above.
+Beware however that support prior to 4.5 is largely untested in a real-world scenario... if you use it in this version please let me know how it goes.

 Check out the demo site here: http://linqtoquerystring.azurewebsites.net/